 In the first cohort, individual training posts were advertised and recruited to locally by each pilot site, using the same nationally agreed person specification.

-A single national recruitment process was undertaken for the second cohort of trainees in the first half of 2021 and is still being finalised.
-Trainee recruitment has now closed, but applications are still open for training sites.
-If you are part of a breast imaging team in England and would be interested in hosting a credential trainee or would like to know more about the programme, please read Information for Potential Pilot Sites and contact firstname.lastname@example.org.
+A single national recruitment process was undertaken for the second cohort of trainees in 2021.
+However, not all places were filled through centralised recruitment and sites have agreed to advertise vacancies locally.
+If you are part of a breast imaging team in England and would be interested in hosting a credential trainee or would like to know more about the programme, please read the Information for Potential Pilot Sites and contact email@example.com.

 To be eligible to be a training site, your centre must:

 - Meet the host centre eligibility criteria

 - Secure the remaining funding for the post (there is a template business case to assist with this process which will be provided to you on request from firstname.lastname@example.org)

 - Have sufficient training capacity to host a Credential trainee in addition to existing trainees